 My work broadly pursues using mathematics to understand how biological systems function because of randomness rather than in spite of it.
 Details on my specific interests can be found below.

-Cells rely on teams of motor proteins to perform critical tasks such as carrying cargo enormous distances and coordinating mitosis.
+Cells rely on teams of motor proteins to perform vital tasks including carrying cargo enormous distances and coordinating mitosis.
 These motors behave quite randomly as individuals yet unite harmoniously.

 A central theme of my research pursues the question: how does the randomness of individual motors affect their ability to function collectively?

 CE Miles, SD Lawley, JP Keener